AI: When a Robot Writes a Play

-AI: When a Robot Writes a Play (in Czech: AI: Když robot píše hru) is an experimental theatre play, where 90% of its script was automatically generated by artificial intelligence (the GPT-2 language model).
+AI: When a Robot Writes a Play (in Czech: AI: Když robot píše hru) is a 2021 experimental theatre play, where 90% of its script was automatically generated by artificial intelligence (the GPT-2 language model).
 The play is in Czech language, but an English version of the script also exists.

 Creation

 The play is the first result of the THEaiTRE research project, aiming to commemorate the centenary of the R.U.R. play by Karel Čapek by investigating to what extent artificial intelligence could be used to create theatre play scripts.

 The script of the play was created using the THEaiTRobot tool, based on the GPT-2 language model.

 First, the play dramaturge, David Košťák, described the initial setting of each scene in a few sentences, and wrote the first line for each character.
 Next, THEaiTRobot suggested a continuation of the script, which the dramaturge could use, reject, or use part of it and let the tool generate a new continuation.
 Another option was to manually insert another line or a scenic remark.
 The script was generated in English and was automatically translated to Czech by the state-of-the-art CUBBITT machine translation tool.
 The resulting script was then further post-edited by the dramaturge.

 The resulting script was made freely available for non-commercial use both in English and in Czech, with marked manually inserted texts and manual edits.
 The analysis shows that 90% of the English script is automatically generated, with 10% manually written or manually post-edited.
 In the Czech script, a larger amount of edits were made, but the analysis claims that these additional edits are corrections of errors of the automated translation and stylistic corrections which do not change the meaning of the lines as represented by the English script, but rather bring the Czech script closer to the English one.